 - Opiates and opium derivatives: codeine, methadone, psilocybin, oxycodone, hydrocodone, etc.

-- Stimulants: cocaine, molly, MDMA, ecstasy, methamphetamine, etc.
+- Stimulants like cocaine, molly, MDMA, ecstasy, and methamphetamine

-- Anabolic steroids (in any form): nandrolone, testosterone, ketamine, etc.
+- Anabolic steroids (in any form), including nandrolone, testosterone, and ketamine

 - Synthetic cannabinoids